 The PhD degree consists of 60 credit hours beyond the master's degree.
 Fifteen to 20 of these hours are devoted to the dissertation.
 In addition to these hours, students must take a first-year examination; demonstrate reading knowledge of two foreign languages or mastery of one language; pass the PhD qualifying examination in two areas; and pass an oral defense of the dissertation.
-The dissertation is a work of original research prepared under the direction of the dissertation committee.
-Creative Writing students may present as their dissertations original works in poetry or prose fiction.
+The dissertation is a work of original research prepared under the direction of the dissertation soriginal works in poetry or prose fiction.

-Additional information and requirements may be found in the English Graduate Guidelines, which may be consulted online at http://english.okstate.edu.
+Additional information and requirements may be found in the English Graduate Guidelines, which may be consulted online at english.okstate.edu.